gregory-ledenev/My-Portfolio/README.md

 supports interfaces and objects composition, interfaces adoption, object unions and aspects.

 Class extensions (categories) are beneficial because they:
-Improve code organization by separating core data structures from specialized functionality.
+- Improve code organization by separating core data structures from specialized functionality.
-Enhance modularity, allowing domain-specific logic to be added without modifying original classes.
+- Enhance modularity, allowing domain-specific logic to be added without modifying original classes.
-Promote the Single Responsibility Principle by keeping data classes focused on data representation.
+- Promote the Single Responsibility Principle by keeping data classes focused on data representation.
-Enable adding new features to existing types, including third-party or framework types.
+- Enable adding new features to existing types, including third-party or framework types.
-Facilitate better separation of concerns in complex applications.
+- Facilitate better separation of concerns in complex applications.
-Improve code readability and maintainability.
+- Improve code readability and maintainability.
-Allows adding aspects in addition to adding operations.
+- Allows adding aspects in addition to adding operations.

 These benefits lead to more flexible, maintainable, and efficient code structures.
 Unfortunately, Java does not natively support class extensions (categories) and there is a little chance such support is going to be introduced in the near future.
+Java Class Extension library provides a valuable alternative for native class extensions with just a little more verbose code and little more complex implementation.

+The library supports the following approaches for creating of class extensions:

+- **Static Class Extensions**: define and implement extensions as usual Java classes and then utilize the Java Class Extension library to find matching extensions.
+- **Dynamic Class Extensions**: utilize the Java Class Extension library to define extensions by composing them as sets of lambda operations and let the library create extensions dynamically on the fly.

+Both approaches leverage the ClassExtension interface, which facilitates querying for an extension based on an object's extension interface.
+Once obtained, these extensions unlock additional functionality with remarkable ease.

 Available at GitHub: https://github.com/gregory-ledenev/java-class-extension